Polytope Scheduling with Groups: Unified Models and Optimal Guarantees: Introduction

 \section{Introduction}

-We introduce new unifying abstractions and models of machine scheduling, graph scheduling, and graph coloring problems with general min-sum objectives, and present algorithms for various information settings, both offline models and online models.
+We introduce new unifying abstractions of machine scheduling, graph scheduling, and graph coloring problems with general min-sum objectives, and present algorithms for various information settings, both offline models and online models.
 More specifically, we focus on problems from these domains where the goal is to minimize the (weighted) sum of certain values $C_j$ for certain entities $j \in J$ (jobs, vertices, or edges), such as the sum of completion times in scheduling, but also its generalization to groups: given a family~$\ms$ of subsets of entities and weights $w_S > 0$ for each $S \in \ms$, we seek to minimize the sum of $\sum_{S \in \ms} w_SC_S$, where $C_S = \max_{j\in S} C_j$.
 Notably, the latter objective generalizes both makespan---where all jobs belong to a single group---and the sum of weighted completion times---where each job is a group itself.

+We establish new connections between well-studied problems and offer a unified perspective that leads to a clearer and more systematic understanding of the problems and their algorithmic solutions.
+This perspective allows us to transfer techniques across seemingly very different problems with group completion time objectives.
+We establish new optimal bounds for non-clairvoyant online scheduling with group completion times, and improve previous approximation ratios for machine scheduling~\cite{DBLP:journals/mor/CorreaSV12} and graph scheduling/coloring problems~\cite{DBLP:conf/swat/DarbouyF24,DBLP:journals/talg/GandhiHKS08}.